Brian-McHugh/Plotly/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Plotly: Belly Button Biodiversity

 ![Bacteria by filterforge.com](Instructions/Images/bacteria_by_filterforgedotcom.jpg)

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+The goal for this project is to build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ## Step 1 - Plotly.js